Coupar Angus F.C. (1877): History

 Coupar Angus played in the first Perthshire Cup in 1884–85, reaching the semi-final; Coupar Angus lost at home to Vale of Teith, the visitors coming in "for a good amount of 'chaffing'" from the spectators, "the female portion especially being rather demonstrative".
 The club protested against the refereeing on four grounds; a) the referee did not award a goal for Coupar Angus that was "fully one foot over the goal-line", b) the referee awarded a goal to the Vale despite having blown his whistle for a foul, c) the second goal came 150 seconds after full-time should have been given (and 2 minutes after the referee said time should have been up), and d) "throughout the whole game [the referee's] partiality was glaringly manifested".
 The Perthshire Football Association dismissed the protest, leaving Coupar Angus threatening to quit the association.

 In 1885–86, the club played in the first edition of the Forfarshire Cup, but after a 6–1 second round defeat to Strathmore (Arbroath) eschewed the competition to focus on the Perthshire.
 The club duly reached the final, played at the St Johnstone Recreation Ground, before a crowd of 1,500.
 With 15 minutes to go, Coupar Angus was 2–0 up, but ran out of stamina, and Dunblane scored three late goals - the second "a rather soft one" - to retain the trophy.
+Two months later, the club was involved in a frightening accident; on 1 May 1886, the club had hired a brake from the Coupar Angus Royal Hotel to bring it back from a match against Lochee, but at Tullybaccart Hill one of the wheels gave way and the brake's occupants were ejected.
+None of the players was injured, but the driver, Donald M'Lean, broke his leg; complications set in and he died four days later.